What to know about the severe storms and flash flooding hitting parts of the US

 The destruction is part of a potent storm system that the National Weather Service said will bring "significant, life-threatening flash flooding" each day through Saturday.

-The first wave of storms killed at least four people in western Tennessee and one each in Missouri and Indiana on Wednesday and Thursday.
+The first wave of storms killed at least five people in Tennessee and one each in Missouri and Indiana on Wednesday and Thursday.

+The storms continued on Friday, with rains inundating roads in Kentucky and a mudslide on a busy highway on the outskirts of Louisville.

+Tennessee Gov. Bill Lee called the devastation in his state “enormous” and said it was too early to know whether there were more deaths as searches continued.

 Also in Indiana, emergency crews spent several hours rescuing a woman from a collapsed warehouse.